top of page

 Love your son,

-For seven years Father Jogues lived with the Indians in America.
+For seven years Father Jogues lived with the Native American Indians in America.
 He learned their language.
 He ate the food they ate.
 He lived in the same kind of house.
-He loved the Indians he met very much.
+He loved the Indians he met very much!

-Father went from one place to another.
+Father traveled from one place to another.
 He met many Indians.
-He told them about Jesus and how much Jesus loved them.
-The Indians could see how much Father Jogues loved Jesus.
+He told them about Jesus and how much Jesus loves them!
+The Indians could see how much Father loved Jesus!

 Side view of a Lion walking, looking at

-Not long after this Father Jogues and his friends were traveling with some friendly Indians.
+Not long after this Father Jogues and his friends were traveling with some kind, friendly Indians.
 Along the way they met some other Indians.
-However, this particular tribe was not friendly at all.
-As a matter of fact they were very cruel.
-They shot arrows and guns at the group.
-While this was happening Father Jogues managed to hide in some reeds.
-However, the cruel Indians were able to capture the rest of Father's group.
-When Father saw this he decided to leave his hiding place and join his friends because he wanted to help them and encourage them to stay strong for Jesus.
+However, the men in this particular tribe were known to be unkind.
+As a matter of fact, they were very cruel.
+They did not like Father or the kind, friendly Indians who were his friends.
+They shot arrows and bullets from their guns at the group.
+While this was happening, Father managed to hide in some reeds.
+However, the cruel Indians were able to capture the rest of Father's group of friends.
+When Father saw this, he decided to leave his hiding place and join his friends.
+He did this because he wanted to encourage his friends to stay courageous for Jesus.

-Father was very sad because since his fingers were damaged and he didn't have his right thumb, he could not offer Holy Mass anymore.
+Father was very sad because since he didn't have his right thumb, he could not offer Holy Mass anymore.
 Under the rules for offering Mass at the time Father Jogues lived, a priest could only hold Jesus in the Host by using his thumb and his first finger.

-During this time one of the members of the group, named Rene, was talking with an Indian child.
-Rene taught the little boy how to make the Sign of the Cross.
-The grandfather of the little boy saw Rene showing his grandson how to make the Sign of the Cross.
-He became very angry when he saw this.
-The Grandfather later ordered another cruel Indian to find Rene and kill him for doing this!
+Father Jogues was held prisoner for almost a year along with some of his friends.
+One of Father's friends was a man named Rene.
+One day Rene taught a little boy from the tribe how to make the Sign of the Cross.
+The grandfather of the little boy saw Rene showing his grandson how to make the Sign of the Cross and became angry.
+The grandfather ordered Rene to be killed for doing this!

-The day finally came when Father Jogues had the opportunity to escape from the cruel Indians!
-A kind man helped him escape.
-The man hid Father in his barn.
-After that Father was able to get on a boat that took him down the river to the city of New York.
-When he arrived in New York, other kind people were able to get Father on a great big boat that sailed across the ocean back to France.
+The day finally came when Father Jogues had the opportunity to escape!
+A man hid Father in his barn.
+Then Father was able to get on a boat that took him down the river to the city of New York.
+When he arrived there, other people were able to get Father on a great big boat that sailed across the ocean back to France in Europe.

 Father's friends in Europe were so happy to see him!
 Father was happy to see them too.
 Then a very wonderful thing happened.
 The Pope at that time was Pope Urban VIII.
-He had heard all about Father Jogues.
+He had heard about Father Jogues.
 The Pope considered him "a living Martyr."
-The Pope said that even though Father's fingers were badly hurt (remember, his right thumb was cut off), he would grant Father Jogues special permission to offer Holy Mass.
+The Pope said that even though Father no longer had a right thumb, he would grant Father special permission to offer Holy Mass.
 Father was so happy when he heard the news!

 LastSup.jpg

 Guess what happened?
-Father went back to America!
-He kept praying, “Jesus, don’t let me take my eyes off of You!”
+Father was granted permission and he went back to America!
+He kept praying, “Jesus, please don’t ever let me take my eyes off of You.”

 Now where do you think Father ended up in America?
 You may be very surprised.
-He ended up going back to where the cruel Indians lived!
+He ended up going back to exactly where the cruel Indians lived.

 Father thought about how Jesus said we must love our enemies and pray for those who hurt us.
-Father Jogues not only loved the Indians that hurt him and prayed for them but he did a courageous thing: he went back to be with them.
-Jesus gave him special graces to do this.
+Father Jogues not only loved and prayed for those who hurt him but he did a very courageous thing.
+Father went back to be with them.
+Jesus gave him very special graces to do this.
+Jesus helped Father be courageous.

-The Indians were very surprised when they saw Father Jogues!
-Some of them were a little more open to listen to Father about Jesus.
-But others were not.
-Their hearts were hard like stones.
-They asked Father to come for dinner.
-As Father made his way to the place he prayed, “Dear Jesus, let me never take my eyes off of You!”
-When Father arrived, one of them met him holding a tomahawk.
-He hit Father in the head with it.
-Father cried out, “Jesus!
-Jesus!”
-Then he fell down and died.
-His soul went straight to Heaven.
-He was now safe with Jesus forever!
+The Indians were very surprised when they saw Father!
+Some of them were more open to listening to Father but most of them were not.
+Their hearts were hard and these were the ones who asked Father to come for dinner.
+As Father made his way to the dinner he prayed, “My Jesus, please let me never take my eyes off of You.
+Please help me to be courageous.”

 Martyrs.jpeg